Skip to main content

 Tatcha built this cream around a specific aesthetic goal: dewy, translucent-looking skin inspired by Japanese beauty traditions.
 Japanese purple rice provides anthocyanin antioxidants.
 Okinawan algae delivers mineral-rich hydration from a marine source.
 Hyaluronic acid handles the plumping layer.
 And botanical lipids create the signature dewy finish.

-The combination works.
-Within 15 minutes of application, skin takes on a soft luminosity that looks like great genetics rather than product.
+The combination works well in practice.
+The cream has a faint, delicate floral scent — like jasmine tea left to cool — that disappears within three minutes of application.
+The texture feels dense and cushioned between the fingertips, almost like whipped mousse, but melts to a thin, smooth layer on contact with warm skin.
+Within about 15 minutes of a single application, skin takes on a soft luminosity that looks like great genetics rather than product.
 The glow comes from hydrated, smooth skin reflecting light evenly — not from shimmer particles or light-reflecting pigments.
-It is real dewiness, not faked.
+It is real dewiness, not faked or simulated.

 On dry skin, the effect is striking.
 Flaky patches disappear.
 Tight areas relax.
 The skin surface looks polished.
 But on combination or oily skin, that same dewiness crosses the line into visible shininess, especially in the T-zone by midday.
 This cream knows who its audience is.